 Maybe it’s crackers, grapes or peanut butter and jelly.
 But for more than 54,000 children in southwest Missouri, they’re facing hunger.
 They don’t even know where their next meal will come from — but you can help.

-The Food Bank’s Weekend Backpack Program provides food insecure children with a bag of nutritious, child-friendly food for them to take home over the weekends, when they might otherwise go hungry.
+The Food Bank’s Weekend Backpack Program provides children facing hunger with a bag of nutritious, child-friendly food to take home every weekend of the school year when they might otherwise go without.